-• Commodity prices risks
+Commodity prices risks

-Given the reliance of Angolan economy on oil exports, the recent implosion of crude prices, if sustained, could create significant pressure on Angola's public finances, on the real economic activity and on its exchange rate, which could negatively impact the reform efforts that Angolan authorities have been implementing in the last years in order to address economic and structural imbalances.
+Given the reliance of Angolan economy on oil exports, if oil prices persist at low levels, it could create significant pressure on Angola's public finances, on the real economic activity and on its exchange rate, which could negatively impact the reform efforts that Angolan authorities have been implementing in the last years in order to address economic and structural imbalances.
 In such circumstances, the Bank's business, financial condition, results of operations and prospects could be negatively affected.